Court ruling in police disciplinary records battle a blow for transparency, critics warn

 “Without access to attorney’s fees, most members of the public will not be able to enforce their rights to obtain police internal affairs reports, dash camera videos, and so many other records that we have access to pursuant to the Supreme Court’s landmark decisions expanding the common law right to these documents,” Griffin said.

 The decision proves the need for the Legislature to expand access to public records under OPRA and pass a stalled bill that would make police misconduct records public, Griffin added.
-Griffin has represented NJTODAY.NET in public records cases and the New Jersey Monitor in other legal matters.
+Griffin has represented the New Jersey Monitor in public records cases and other legal matters.

 But Justice Anne Patterson, writing for a unanimous court, said common law right of access claims to public records impose significant burdens on municipal clerks and other records custodians.